Look at this image below. It will show you why you need to read this article from beginning to end regarding Merch by Amazon.

 - Access to Hundreds of Millions of Amazon Buyers --> These are sold directly on the Amazon marketplace.

-- Set Your Own Prices --> You control how expensive your shirts are and your royalty is a % of this price!
+- Set Your Own Prices --> You control how expensive your Merch t-shirts are, and your royalty is a % of this price!
+Higher prices means higher royalties.

 If you're thinking that the royalties must be insanely small since the process is so "easy," you're wrong.